-'Crying Nazi' arrested, accused of threats of rape on message app
+'Crying Nazi' Chris Cantwell pleads not guilty, accused of threatening rape on message app

 WHO IS CHRISTOPHER CANTWELL, THE WHITE NATIONALIST ARRESTED AFTER CHARLOTTESVILLE RALLY?

-Cantwell first gained notoriety when he was accused of pepper-spraying two counterprotesters during a Charlottesville rally.
-In 2018 he pleaded guilty to assault.
+Cantwell first gained notoriety after he allegedly pepper-sprayed two counterprotesters during the 2017 Charlottesville rally.
+Cantwell was profiled in a Vice News documentary about the disastrous events that unfolded in Charlottesville which led to the death of one counter-protester and injuries to several others.

+Cantwell was mocked by people referring to him as the "crying Nazi" after he posted a video in which he appeared to be holding back tears when describing the aftermath of the demonstrations and how it affected him.
+In that case, Cantwell pleaded guilty to assault and battery.
+He also was kicked out of Virginia and warned not to return for five years.

-Cantwell is no stranger to hate and has a long history of posting threatening messages to people over social media.
+Cantwell had a long history of posting threatening messages to people over social media.

 In March, he wrote that he thought the Gab social media platform had banned him for a post after the deadly New Zealand mosque shootings in which he wrote, "I'm pretty sure it would be against the rules for me to say that would be mass shooters should find left-wing activists and gun them down instead of random people in mosques and synagogues.
 So I won't do that."

-Last year, attorneys who filed a federal civil rights lawsuit in connection with the Charlottesville rally asked a judge to order Cantwell to stop making "unlawful threats" against the plaintiffs and their lead attorney.
+Last year, attorneys who filed a federal civil-rights lawsuit in connection with the Charlottesville rally asked a judge to order Cantwell to stop making "unlawful threats" against the plaintiffs and their lead attorney.

-In a motion filed in U.S. District Court in Charlottesville, lawyers for 10 people who were hurt during the two days of violence in August 2017 said Cantwell had recently focused "his hateful rhetoric" on attorney Roberta Kaplan.
+In a motion filed in U.S. District Court in Charlottesville, lawyers for 10 people who were hurt during the two days of violence in August 2017 said Cantwell recently had focused "his hateful rhetoric" on attorney Roberta Kaplan.

-They allege that Cantwell, responding to an article about Kaplan in a Jewish publication, used an anti-Semitic slur on a social media website when referring to Kaplan and wrote that after she “loses this fraudulent lawsuit, we're going to have a lot of (expletive) fun with her.”
+They alleged that Cantwell, responding to an article about Kaplan in a Jewish publication, used an anti-Semitic slur on a social media website when referring to Kaplan and wrote that after she "loses this fraudulent lawsuit, we're going to have a lot of (expletive) fun with her."

 CLICK HERE FOR THE FOX NEWS APP